prasenforu/openshift-origin-aws/test-n-demo/security/demo-calico/README.md

 ### 8. At this time, now execute below URL, check which URL coming timout

 ```
-http://app-a-allow3307.cloudapps.cloud-cafe.in/connectdbout.php      -- it should work (it will connect external DB on port 3307)
+http://app-a-allow3307.cloudapps.cloud-cafe.in/connectdbout.php      -- it should fail (it will try to connect external DB on port 3307)
-http://app-a-allow3307.cloudapps.cloud-cafe.in/connectdbout1.php     -- it should fail (it try to connect external DB on port 3306)
+http://app-a-allow3307.cloudapps.cloud-cafe.in/connectdbout1.php     -- it should work (it will connect external DB on port 3307)
 http://app-a-allow3307.cloudapps.cloud-cafe.in/connectdbin.php       -- it should work (it will connect container DB)

-http://app-b-allow3306.cloudapps.cloud-cafe.in/connectdbout.php      -- it should fail (it try to connect external DB on port 3307)
+http://app-b-allow3306.cloudapps.cloud-cafe.in/connectdbout.php      -- it should work (it will connect external DB on port 3306)
-http://app-b-allow3306.cloudapps.cloud-cafe.in/connectdbout1.php     -- it should work (it will connect external DB on port 3306)
+http://app-b-allow3306.cloudapps.cloud-cafe.in/connectdbout1.php     -- it should fail (it will try to connect external DB on port 3307)
 http://app-b-allow3306.cloudapps.cloud-cafe.in/connectdbin.php       -- it should work (it will connect container DB)

 http://web-server.cloudapps.cloud-cafe.in/connectdbout.php           -- As no policy implemented, it should work